 - Destination.
 Obviously, mileage plays a role in determining the final shipping price.
 The longer the route, the more you will pay.
 Additionally, there is such thing as limited access shipping, which is a location or area that is hard for the carrier to reach or to unload.
 This often confuses shippers because a limited access location can be a residence or another place that is considered a normal location by the shipper.
 You can read the list of GoShip.com’s limited locations here.

-What is the cheapest way to ship a large package?
+Choosing the cheapest way to ship large packages

 Get a free quote right now and start shipping in a simple and cost-effective way!